 Delicious blueberry lemon loaf soaked in basil syrup: a very tasty dessert with a wonderful flavour.
 The perfect cake when you want a blueberry-lemon recipe with a twist!

 How did I come up with this recipe

-Lemon and blueberries is a well-known great taste combination but what happens if we add some basil to it?
+Lemon and blueberries together make a well-known flavourful taste combination.
+But what happens if we add some basil to it?
 The taste becomes more intensive and with an interesting touch.

 And before moving to the recipe I am very excited to share with you today that with this post I have prepared a special gift for all my readers: a funny wall printable.

 Just click on the photo below, download, print and enjoy!
 If you like it or if you have any recommendations about it, I would be very happy to receive your feedback.

 For the cake: